dotSlashJack/covid-risk-meter/README.md

 6. Ensure this event updates the correct image (here, current.png) and public read access is granted

 7. Access the URL of that updated image stored on the s3 bucket

+### Changelog

+v 1.1
+- The calculation for the risk assessments was updated and uses a mean in stead of slopes and cutoffs were changed accordingly
+- A new file was added to allow users to run the code locally

 ### Contact